phidatahq/phidata/README.md

 ### Optional: Run Jupyterlab

-A jupyter notebook is a must have for AI development and your `llm-app` comes with a notebook pre-installed with the required dependencies.
+A jupyter notebook is a must-have for AI development and your `llm-app` comes with a notebook pre-installed with the required dependencies.
 Enable it by updating the `workspace/settings.py` file:

 ```python {{ title: 'workspace/settings.py'}}
 ...